Pentium44/cubious/README.md

 ### Todo

 * Add configuration parser
-* More nodes
+* More nodes - Working on it
-* Nodeboxes
+* Nodeboxes - Gonna be a while
-* New textures
+* New textures - DONE!

 ### License

 -- Any additions to this code:
 Copyright (C) Chris Dorman, 2014

-Cubious, a game based from Craft, is maintained by Chris Dorman and is released under the GPLv3 (GNU General Public License Version 3).

 -- Original code license:
 Copyright (C) 2013 Michael Fogleman